MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 ## Recommendations

-* Use a separate or dedicated key vault that contains only the secrets required for audience insights.
+- Use a separate or dedicated key vault that contains only the secrets required for audience insights.
 Read more about why [separate key vaults are recommended](/azure/key-vault/general/best-practices#why-we-recommend-separate-key-vaults).

-* Follow the [best practices to use Key Vault](/azure/key-vault/general/best-practices#turn-on-logging) for control access, backup, audit, and recovery options.
+- Follow the [best practices to use Key Vault](/azure/key-vault/general/best-practices#turn-on-logging) for control access, backup, audit, and recovery options.

 ## Frequently asked questions

 ### Can audience insights write secrets or overwrite secrets into the key vault?

-No. Only the read and list permissions outlined in the [granted permissions](#permissions-granted-on-the-key-vault-to-audience-insights) section earlier in this topic are granted to audience insights.
+No. Only the read and list permissions outlined in the [granted permissions](#permissions-granted-on-the-key-vault-to-audience-insights) section earlier in this article are granted to audience insights.
 The system can't add, delete, or overwrite secrets in the key vault.
-That's also the reason why you can't enter<!--note from editor: I don't know what "you can't enter" means here - is there a word missing?--> when a connection uses Key Vault.
+That's also the reason why you can't enter credentials when a connection uses Key Vault.

 ### Can I change a connection from using Key Vault secrets to default authentication?

 No. You can't change back to a default connection after you've configured it by using a secret from a linked key vault.
-Create a separate connection, and delete the old one if you don't need it anymore.<!--note from editor: Edit okay?
-"If necessary" seemed ambiguous to me.-->
+Create a separate connection, and delete the old one if you don't need it anymore.

 ### How can I revoke access to a key vault for audience insights?